joejcollins/rhapsody-angel/queens/2020-berenice.md

 2021-06-01 Saw brood and eggs but not the queen.
 No signs of swarming but there are plenty of bees so I put on a super.

 2021-05-27 Saw brood, eggs and the queen.
-There was one queen cell on the face of a frame with two eggs in.
-There is plenty of honey in the frames.
+There was one queen cell on the face of a frame with two eggs in (which I took down).
+There is plenty of honey in the frames and lots of bees so I moved it to bleed off some of the bees into [Wendy]({{ site.baseurl }}/queens/2021-wendy.html).

 2021-05-14 Brood, eggs didn't see the queen no signs of swarming.
 Building up, probably because there is a feeder on (because the weather had been poor).